rtCamp/login-with-google/README.md

 ```

 #### How to enable user registration?
-By default, user registration is disabled, which means if the user does not exist with that email address then plugin won't create a new user.
+By default, user registration defers to `Settings > General Settings > Membership` if constant is not set.
 To enable that you can simply define const `WP_GOOGLE_LOGIN_USER_REGISTRATION` and set value `true`.
+If constant is set then it won't take Membership setting into account.
 See below example:

 **Note:** If this const is set to `true` then, it will register user even when WordPress default setting, under `Settings > General Settings > Membership > Anyone can register` checkbox is OFF.